What is family law appellate mediation?

 What happens to the appeal if we do not settle after mediating?

 If you do not settle during mediation, the mediator will return a Mediator Case Closing Notice to the Family Law Appellate Mediation Office indicating that the issues were not settled.
-An order restarting the appeal and telling you the new timelines for proceeding in the appellate process will be sent to you in the mail.
+The Court of Appeals will then issue an order restarting the appeal and telling you the new timelines for proceeding in the appellate process.

 For general program questions call: 651-296-6739